gorouflex/AFKBot/README.md

 Tutorial video later

 ### Cautions
-Before update please close AFKBot
+Before update please close AFKBot and backup your config file if need!

 While download and update the updater might stop respond but still working, please wait until it says **Update successfully!**